My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Mobile (cellular) Internet

-This is perhaps the most common way to "extract" the Internet in the country.
-Because the networks of cellular operators quite well cover most of the suburbs and, accordingly, the territory of summer cottages.
+This is probably the most common way to “get” the Internet at the dacha.
+Because the networks of cellular operators cover most of the suburbs and, accordingly, the territories of holiday villages quite well.
 In addition, now most people use smartphones with the ability to access the World Wide Web.

-As a rule, mobile Internet is used in the country just with the help of a phone, but you can also connect a computer to the network via a smartphone or modem.
+As a rule, mobile Internet is used in the country using a telephone, but you can also connect a computer to the network via a smartphone or modem.

-If you want to use the Internet in the country on the smartphone screen, then everything is quite simple.
-You need to connect tariff option "data transfer"(mobile Internet) either in the office of your mobile operator, or using special commands directly from your phone.
-Perhaps this option is already enabled on your tariff.
-It remains to allow data transfer on your phone and you can access the network through the smartphone's built-in browser.
+If you want to use the Internet at your dacha on your smartphone screen, then everything is quite simple.
+You need to connect tariff option “data transfer”(mobile Internet) either in the office of your mobile operator, or using special commands directly from your phone.
+This option may already be enabled on your plan.
+All that remains is to allow data transfer on your phone and you can access the network through the built-in browser of your smartphone.

-If you want to connect, for example, your laptop to the network via a smartphone, then in this case your phone must act as a modem ("access point" in another way - a device through which the computer will connect to the network).
-There are two ways to make this connection.:
+If, for example, you want to connect your laptop to the network via a smartphone, then in this case your phone must act as a modem (“access point” in another word - a device through which the computer will connect to the network).
+There are two ways to implement such a connection::

 • the smartphone is connected to a laptop (or desktop computer) via a USB cable;